 Introduction

 A major factor in the effective delivery of VTS is the competence of its personnel.
 VTS personnel should only be considered competent when appropriately trained and qualified.
-It is recommended that competent authorities and VTS providers implement and establish VTS training and certification in a standardized and harmononized manner in accordance with IALA guidelines and model courses.
+It is recommended that competent authorities and VTS providers implement and establish VTS training and certification in a standardized and harmonized manner in accordance with IALA guidelines and model courses.

-Training can be delivered in different formats… [text]

 Remote training has become a key part of modern education and professional development, offering accessible, flexible learning opportunities that helps VTS personnel stay skilled and maintain competency.
 It provides a reliable way to deliver consistent, high-quality training and ensures that all students regardless of location are appropriately trained and qualified for their VTS duties.

-The shift toward remote training was accelerated by global challenges like the COVID-19 pandemic, which highlighted the need to adapt to new training methods.

 Advancements in technology, the drive to reduce operational costs, and a growing focus on environmental sustainability have also played a significant role in its adoption.
 Remote training also brings challenges which need to be considered when preparing and conducting remote training such as keeping learners engaged, peer-to-peer interactions, maintaining the integrity of assessments, and bridging gaps in access to technology.

 This guideline is designed to address these issues, providing a framework to create and deliver effective remote training programs in VTS.